 Implementing audit trails promotes appropriate user behavior, which can prevent improper use of information, and unauthorized use or modifications.

 In addition, the user knows that their actions are automatically recorded and tied to their unique identity.

 Reconstruction of Events¶

 When an investigation is warranted or triggered, the first step to remediate a problem is knowing the "when,” the “how," and the "what" of the event.
 Visibility into this information can aid in problem detection and prevent future occurrences of things such as hacking, system failures, outages, or corruption of information.

 Audit trails aid in identifying suspicious behavior or actions.
 Unauthorized access is a serious problem for most systems.
 Many regulations now have mandates for the security of information and maintaining confidentiality.
 Protection also extends to intellectual property, designs, personnel information, and financial records.

 Through real-time monitoring, you can use automated audit logs to identify problems that indicate system implementation issues, operational issues, unusual or suspicious activities, or system and operator errors.

 Long term maintenance of audits can prove difficult for many organizations because the logs can occupy extensive storage space that may not be readily available.
-Rafay will retain the audit trail for 365 days (one calendar year).
+We will retain the audit trail for 365 days (one calendar year).